zillow-cluster-project/zillow-cluster-repo/README.md

 ## <a name="project_description"></a>Project Description:
 Using the data science pipeline to practice with regression using clustering.
 In this repository you will find everything you need to replicate this project.
-This project uses the Zillow dataset to find key drivers of property value.
+This project uses the Zillow dataset to find key drivers of the zestimate logerror.

 [[Back to top](#top)]